cs161-staff/textbook/hmms/index.md

 ---
-title: 9.
+title: 8.
 HMMs
-nav_order: 9
+nav_order: 8
 has_children: true
 ---

-# 9. HMMs
+# 8. HMMs

 Author: Nikhil Sharma

-Edited by: Saathvik Selvan and Wesley Zheng
+Edited by: Saathvik Selvan, Pranav Muralikrishnan, and Wesley Zheng

 Credit: Some sections adapted from the textbook *Artificial Intelligence: A Modern Approach*.